aarongustafson/pwa-widgets/README.md

 "ms_ac-template": "/widgets/templates/agenda.ac.json",
 ```

-## Advertising Widget Availability
+## Registering Available Widgets

-In order for [Widget Hosts](#dfn-widget-host) to be aware of what widgets are available for install, the available widgets must be exposed to the [Widget Service](#dfn-widget-service) in some way.
-That advertisement should include the following details from the Web App Manifest and the Widget itself:
+In order for [Widget Hosts](#dfn-widget-host) to be aware of what widgets are available for install, the available widgets must be added to the [Widget Registry](#dfn-widget-registry) in some way.
+That registration should include the following details from the Web App Manifest and the Widget itself:

 * <var>manifest["name"]</var>
 * <var>manifest["short_name"]</var> (optionally)